 The robbery had been carefully planned.
 Diana’s address was not public, suggesting the heiress had likely been stalked before the break-in.
 The alarm system, which was always activated at night, had been disabled by a trained hand.
 Neither the apartment windows nor the front door showed any signs of forced entry.
 In all likelihood, the robbers had gained access to building entry codes and either picked the lock or had a key to her front door.

 One of the most infamous art heists in history took place in 1990 at Boston’s Isabella Stewart Gardner Museum.
-According to the FBI, the heist was pulled off by a criminal organization based in the mid-Atlantic and New England area, quite possibly the New England Mafia.
+According to the FBI, the heist was pulled off by a criminal organization based in the mid-Atlantic and New England area.
+Quite possibly, the New England Mafia.
 The thieves had planned their hit ‘to a T’.
-Disguised as policemen, two men arrived at the Boston museum after hours, claiming to be responding to a ‘disturbance’, and were admitted into the building.
-Once inside, the fake policemen handcuffed the guards and proceeded to collect thirteen of the museum’s most famous works including masterpieces by Rembrandt, Vermeer and Degas.
+Disguised as policemen, two men arrived at the Boston museum after hours.
+They claimed to be responding to a ‘disturbance’, and were admitted into the building.
+Once inside, the fake policemen handcuffed the guards and proceeded to collect thirteen of the museum’s most valuable artworks.
+The haul included masterpieces by Rembrandt, Vermeer and Degas.
 The total value of the stolen goods amounted to $550 million.
 More than twenty years later, the case has yet to be solved.

 Three days before Christmas 2002, one of the best-executed heists took place at the National Museum of Fine Arts in Stockholm, Sweden.
-Three men wielding machine guns strolled into the fine art museum.
+Three men wielding machine guns strolled into the museum in broad daylight.
 One held the guards at gunpoint while the other two proceeded to steal three paintings, a self-portrait by Rembrandt and two paintings by Renoir, Conversation with the Gardner and Young Parisian.
 The estimated value of the three works was between $30-36 million.

-Once the works were collected, the armed thieves made their way out of the museum and boarded a waiting speed boat in the neighboring harbor.
+Once the stolen art was collected, the armed thieves made their way out of the museum and boarded a waiting speed boat in the neighboring harbor.
 But this was not the only precaution they took.
 The group also planted car bombs at strategic points around the city to distract police officers and slashed the tires of nearby police vehicles before entering the museum.

-Despite the well-executed plan, within a month of the robbery all suspects were arrested, ten in total.
+Despite the well-executed plan, within a month of the robbery all suspects were arrested.
+In total, ten men were charged.
 The three artworks were subsequently recovered over the following four years.
 Renoir’s Conversation with the Gardner was discovered in an unrelated drug raid in 2001.
 In 2005, Rembrandt’s self-portrait was found in a Copenhagen hotel room, apparently intended for resale.
 Finally, Renoir’s Young Parisian was recovered by the FBI sometime between 2001-2005.
-The bureau has not told the public just how they managed to find the lost painting.
+The bureau has not told the public just how they managed to find the last of the paintings.

 The Nazi Plunder of WWII is potentially the largest systematic art heist in history.
 Adolf Hitler, despite his rejection from the Vienna Academy of Fine Arts, considered himself a fine-art connoisseur.
-Part of his connoisseur-ing involved imposing regulations around what could and could not be considered fine art during the mid-century.
+Part of his connoisseur-ing involved imposing regulations around what could and could not be considered fine art.
 The dictator was adamantly opposed to modern art for example, especially Cubism, Futurism, and Dadaism, all of which he considered the product of indulgent twentieth century society.

 Under the Third Reich, art was stolen from every country under German occupation.
 The stolen art was taken for three primary reasons: to supply the Führermuseum, to fill the private collections of high-ranking officials, and to fund Hitler’s growing empire.
 In the case of the later, stolen art works were sold at public auction, the most famous of which was the “degenerate art” auction held in 1938.
 Despite the works being deaccessioned from German museums by the Nazis, the auction was well-attended attended by prestigious art dealers and museum curators.